benwiggy/PDFsuite/README.md

 # PDFsuite
 Python scripts for MacOS (OS X) that create, manipulate, and query PDF files

 These scripts provide 'front ends' to MacOS's Core Graphics APIs, thereby allowing the automation of a variety of tasks, such as creating bookets, applying Quartz Filters and querying page count of input PDFs.
 Most can be used directly in a shell, taking one or more PDF files as their argument.
-As a result, they can be used in Automator actions very easily to produce Services or Drop-applets.
-One (Apply Quartz Filter) takes three arguments.
-A few others are PDF Services.
+As a result, they can also be used in Automator actions very easily to produce Services or Drop-applets.
+(Use the "Run Shell Script" action, copy the script in and set the shell drop-down setting to python.)
+One script -- Apply Quartz Filter -- takes three arguments.
+A few are PDF Services.
 PDF Services need to go in the /Library/PDF Services folder (or the same folder in the User Library).
+They will then be available in the PDF button of the print menu.

 1. Booklet Imposition (booklet.py)